Dohnny/Dohnny/README.md

 My name is Dhonata Freitas, I'm from Brasil, I study frontend since 2020.

-i'm passionate about solving problems and learning.
+I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

 🌎"the more i know, the more i am!"